sticnarf/tokio-socks/README.md

 - [X] Chain proxies ([see example](examples/chainproxy.rs))
 - [X] SOCKS4

+## Compatibility with Other Async Runtimes

+By default use `tokio` feature, as the crate name suggests.

+Compatibility with `futures-io` can be enabled by enabling the `futures-io` feature and `use tokio_socks::io::FuturesIoCompatExt`.

+When using `default-features = false` with `futures-io`, tokio is not pulled in as a dependency.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.